 How would I know if this was happening to my campaign?

-An unusual upward spike in your click-throughs would be a good indication, although this is by no means conclusive – you may well see an unusual increase one of your adverts or advert groups because the adverts suddenly become more relevant to their audience or because the adverts are being shown on new affiliate sites that may be more relevant to your audience.
+An unusual upward spike in your click-throughs would be a good indication, although this is by no means conclusive – you may well see an unusual increase in one of your adverts or advert groups because the adverts suddenly become more relevant to their audience or because the adverts are being shown on new affiliate sites that may be more relevant to your audience.

 Some Website owners think that they are being defrauded because they are getting lots of clicks to their sites, but are not converting those visitors into customers.